strongloop/strong-globalize/README.md

 strong-globalize is a JavaScript library for internationalization and localization (globalization in one word) of a Node.js package built on top of jquery/globalize.  strong-globalize provides these features:
 - [shorthands and wrappers](#api---formatters) for the format functions supported by Node.js console, jquery/globalize, and util.format,
-- [automatic extraction](#cli---extract-lint-an-translate) of the strings from JS code and [HTML templates](#globalize-html-templates) and auto-creation of resource JSON,
+- [automatic extraction](#cli---extract-lint-and-translate) of the strings from JS code and [HTML templates](#globalize-html-templates) and auto-creation of resource JSON,
-- [machine translation](#cli---extract-lint-an-translate) of the resource JSON using [IBM Globalization Pipeline on Bluemix](#liblocal-credentialsjson),
+- [machine translation](#cli---extract-lint-and-translate) of the resource JSON using [IBM Globalization Pipeline on Bluemix](#liblocal-credentialsjson),
 - in [Node.js runtime](#api---set-system-defaults), loads not only the CLDR data sets but the localized string resources of your module as well as all the dependent modules.
 - [function hook for logging](#persistent-logging) localized user messages so that the client can log what is shown to the end user along with the original English message.

-As shown in the [Demo section](#demo) of this README(bottom of the page), the globalized code using strong-globalzie is simpler and easier to read than the original code written without strong-globalize; and more importantly, you get all the features at no extra effort.
+As shown in the [Demo section](#demo) of this README(bottom of the page), the globalized code using strong-globalize is simpler and easier to read than the original code written without strong-globalize; and more importantly, you get all the features at no extra effort.

 - supported Node.js versions: 0.10, 0.12, 4.0, 5.0
-- supported lcdr version: 28.0.3
+- supported cldr version: 28.0.3
-- supported languages: de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant
+- out-of-box supported languages: de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.

+You can customize (add/remove) any languages supported by the Unicode CLDR in your strong-globalize installation.

+# Language Config Customization

+Out of box, one CLDR `gz` file is inculuded in `strong-globalize/cldr` directory.
+CLDR standas for Common Locale Data Repository.  the `gz` file contains CLDR data for the languages: de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.
+In the installation of strong-globalize in your package, you can replace the out-of-box `gz` file entirely, or add extra CLDR data to the `cldr` directory.
+There are approximtely 450 locales (language/culture variations) are defined in the Unicode CLDR v28.
+Note that there are 40+ variations of French and 100+ variations of English.

+strong-globalize provides a utility tool under util directory.
+The tool assembles and compresses only the languages you need to support in your strong-globalize installation.
+For example, the out-of-box gz file for the 11 languages is 134KB.
+See README of the utility under util directory.

+In runtime, string-globalize dynamically loads in memory just the CLDR data required for the specific language by setDefaultLanguage().
+First, it examines all the gz files under cldr directory in alphabetical order, then search for the language to load in memory.
+If the language is defined in two or more `gz` files, duplicate objects will be overwritten in the examination order.

+## Message String Resource

+English string resource files must exsit under `intl/en` directory.
+Translated string resource files are stored on each language sub-directory under `intl`  If the corresponding message is not found in the translated resource files, the English message is displayed.

+Message string resources and CLDR data are independent.
+For example, you can load 100 langauge CLDR data and no translated message string resources.
+However, if there is a translated message string resource exists for langage xx under `intl/xx` the CLDR data for `xx` must be loaded.

 # CLI - extract, lint, and translate